10 essential Chromebook keyboard shortcuts you need to know

 If you're one of those people who want to keep their hands on the keyboard when they're sitting in front of a computer — I know I am — then you need to check out the keyboard shortcuts built into your Chromebook.

 There are over 100 different things you can do with the keys alone.
 You can access menus, start apps, switch between things, check your notifications and do just about anything you would ever need in the browser using a combination of the modifier keys (Control, Alt, and Shift) combined with other keys.
 Some of them you already know because they are universal across most things with a keyboard, like copying text with the Control + c key combo.
-Others you might not know — like switching languages with Control + Shift + spacebar.
+Others you might not know — like switching languages with Control + Shift + space bar.
 Even shortcuts you should never need to use, like Alt + Search for CAPS LOCK are there.
-Please be careful with caps lock.
+PLEASE BE CAREFUL WITH THE CAPS LOCK.

 Of course very few of us will memorize all the different things we can do through our Chromebook keyboard or which keys we need to press to do them.
 But I do have a few I use every day, and I think you'll benefit from knowing my top ten.
 Here they are, in no specific order.